VOYAGER: A Training Free Approach for Generating Diverse Datasets using LLMs: Introduction

+Large language models (LLMs) are widely used to generate synthetic data for scenarios where real world data is scarce.
+Although such data is valuable for training downstream models, post-trained LLMs used to generate such data often exhibit poor diversity in generation~\cite{wright2025epistemic, padmakumar2023does}.
+Common strategies to address this include sampling methods, such as temperature, top-$p$ sampling and min-$p$ sampling \cite{pmlr-v97-kool19a, holtzman2020curiouscaseneuraltext}.
+However, these operate on the next token distribution and often fail to prevent mode collapse or semantic clustering, even at high temperatures \cite{jiang2025artificialhivemindopenendedhomogeneity}; as they lack global view of diversity between generations.
+Alternatively, ``prompt based diversity control'' instructs LLMs to cover specific topics.
+Although applicable to closed-weight models, this approach is not scalable and requires significant domain expertise.
+Finally, while diversity can be encoded into post-training rewards~\cite{li2025jointly, chen2025post}, such methods are computationally expensive and restricted to open-weight models.

-We introduce \ourmethod, a novel training-free framework for generating synthetic data using an LLM while encouraging diversity.
-Grounded in rigorous mathematical theory, our approach directly optimizes a geometric property intrinsic to dataset diversity.
-Crucially, \ourmethod\ operates without accessing model parameters, making it computationally efficient and fully compatible with closed-weight (black-box) models.
+We introduce \ourmethod, a novel training-free framework for diverse synthetic data generation.
+Grounded in mathematical theory, our approach optimizes a geometric property intrinsic to dataset diversity.
+Crucially, \ourmethod\ operates without accessing model parameters, ensuring computational efficiency and compatibility with closed-weight (black-box) models. \ourmethod\ is inspired by cartography, where explorers guided by a central command are encouraged to explore uncharted regions to maximize coverage.
+Analogously, our framework explores the data manifold, accepting generations that differ significantly from prior samples.
+To ensure computational efficiency, we maintain a fixed-size ``anchor set'' of representative regions rather than comparing against the full history.
+We dynamically prune this set to maximize its geometric volume, instructing the model to avoid clustered areas and expand diversity.

-\ourmethod\ is inspired by the following intuitive analogy.
-Imagine that you want to build a map of a large area.
-You rely on a crew of explorers whom you send on a series of voyages.
-When an explorer returns, you accept their explored regions if it is significantly different/diverse from prior explored regions.
-Furthermore, when we reject certain regions, we instruct future explorers to avoid exploring these regions.
-In practice, because checking a newly returned region with all other explored regions can be impractical, the central command station which needs to be efficient relies on an anchor set of salient regions explored and uses this anchor set to guide future explorations.
-Thus, successive voyages are encouraged to explore diverse regions and span the entire large area.

-Similar to the above analogy, our explorer explores the data manifold, keeps track of the explored areas and accepts explorations along areas that are significantly different from the already explored manifold.
-Additionally, to maintain computational feasibility, the agent only maintains a fixed size representative set of regions.
-However, when new regions of the manifold are explored, we prune the set in a very specific manner, maintain the set with the largest volume.
-In this way, we can instruct future explorations to avoid this region and focus on expanding the volume, thus increasing the diversity of the collected data. \ourmethod\ formalizes the above analogy by grounding it in the mathematical theory of determinantal point processes.
-We empirically evaluate our approach against strong baselines and show that it consistently outperforms these baseline methods on a suite of tasks.